Beyond Linear Surrogates: High-Fidelity Local Explanations for Black-Box Models

-where each $h_q(X)$ is a selected basis function (or product of basis functions) from the set $\mathcal{C}$.

-MARS employs a two-stage modeling process, consisting of a forward pass and a backward pass, conceptually analogous to recursive partitioning in decision trees.
-The forward stage progressively adds basis functions to capture nonlinearities and interactions, which often leads to overfitting.
-The subsequent backward stage prunes redundant terms to improve generalization.
-The computational complexity of MARS depends on the number of model terms, with the forward phase operating at $\mathcal{O}(nps)$ and the backward phase at $\mathcal{O}(s^2)$, where $n$ is the sample size, $p$ the number of predictors, and $s$ is the number of selected terms.

-To mitigate overfitting, MARS integrates Generalized Cross-Validation (GCV) during the pruning stage to evaluate and compare candidate submodels.
-GCV modifies the training residual sum of squares (RSS) by penalizing model complexity, thereby discouraging overly flexible fits that capture noise.
-It is defined as:

-where $S$ is the smoother matrix such that $\hat{y} = S y$.
-This formulation ensures that the model prioritizes the underlying structural patterns of the data rather than random fluctuations.

-The computational complexity for fitting a MARS model is higher than that of a linear regression model, but it maintains roughly the same level of interpretability, allowing for enhanced fidelity.
+Here, $t$ represents all observed values across each predictor dimension.
+The hinge functions are formulated as: $(x - t)_+ = x - t, \text{if } x > t$, otherwise 0, and $(t - x)_+ = t - x, \text{if } x < t$ otherwise 0, where the subscript ``$+$'' means the function takes only the positive value or is zero otherwise.
+The computational complexity of fitting a MARS model is higher than that of a linear regression model, but it maintains about the same level of interpretability \cite{}, enabling greater fidelity.

+A local surrogate MARS model is fitted on $\mathcal{Z}$ to approximate the local behavior of the black-box model $f$:

+where $h_q(z)$ is the $q^{th}$ basis function and its corresponding coefficient $\beta_q$ , $Q$ is the maximum number of basis functions.
+The contribution of each basis function at the explained instance $x$ is computed as \( \phi_q(x) = \beta_q \).
+Feature-level attributions are obtained by aggregating the contributions of all basis functions involving the same feature or feature interaction.